At Naturesave we have been wondering how we can help improve biodiversity. Then we found this fantastic well-researched blog by entomologist Read More

 Free Environmental Performance Reviews For Small BusinessesThe Naturesave Trust funds Environmental Performance Reviews (EPRs) provided free for commercial SME customers of Naturesave Insurance.
 The reviews are conducted by an independent environmental consultant and aim to help small and medium-sized enterprises become more sustainable.
 The EPR is conducted in accordance with BioRegional’s established 10 One Planet Principles for sustainability.
 In order to encourage the uptake of the EPR recommendations, the Trust also funds a 10% discount on the premium once the recommendations have been implemented.

 Trees For Life Programme – The Naturesave GroveThe Naturesave Trust funds a tree planting programme which is designed to reward and thank household policyholders who have been a client for 10 years or more.
 Native trees are planted in the Caledonian Forest in Scotland, in the Naturesave Grove.
-Read more about the Trees For Life project here.
-You can also visit the Naturesave Grove page on the Trees for Life website
+Read more about the Trees For Life project here or visit the Naturesave Grove page on the Trees for Life website.

-ApplicationsThe scope of projects submitted to the Trust is very broad and we hope that these projects are the type of projects you feel we should be supporting.
+Want To Make An Application?The scope of projects submitted to the Trust is very broad and we hope that these projects are the type of environmetal projects you feel we should be supporting.
 Perhaps there is a project close to your heart which you would like us to help fund?
 If so, please send us a completed application form.
 Contact Naturesave.